Simplicial descent for Chekanov-Eliashberg dg-algebras: Introduction

 \subsection{Outline}

 In \cref{sec:simplicial_handles} we first define the basic building blocks used to inductively build simplicial handles.
-In \cref{sec:construction_m_simplex_handle} we define handle data and define simplicial handles.
+In \cref{sec:construction_m_simplex_handle} we define simplicial decompositions.
 In \cref{sec:leg_attaching_data_for_simplex_handles} we geometrically describe the Legendrian attaching spheres for the top Weinstein handles.
 In \cref{sec:acs_and_hol_curves_in_simplicial_handles} we give an account for almost complex structures and holomorphic disks.
 In \cref{sec:simplical_descent} we prove the main result.

 \cref{sec:simplicial_decompositions} is devoted to the one-to-one correspondence between simplicial decompositions and good sectorial covers.
-In \cref{sec:rel_to_sectorial_descent} we show that the main result in addition to the surgery formula of Bourgeois--Ekholm--Eliashberg recovers sectorial descent in wrapped Floer cohomology which is implied by the sectorial descent of Ganatra--Pardon--Shende \cite{ganatra2018sectorial}.
+In \cref{sec:rel_to_sectorial_descent} we show that the main result in addition to the surgery formula of Bourgeois--Ekholm--Eliashberg recovers sectorial descent in wrapped Floer cohomology which is implied by the sectorial descent of Ganatra--Pardon--Shende \cite{ganatra2022sectorial}.

 In \cref{sec:applications} we discuss applications.
 We show how simplicial decompositions allow for the study of Legendrian submanifolds-with-boundary-and-corners in \cref{sec:relative_version}, and we describe the generators geometrically from a surgery perspective.
 In \cref{sec:ce_cosheaf} we construct the Chekanov--Eliashberg cosheaf.
-Moreover in \cref{sec:plumbing} we compute the Chekanov--Eliashberg dg-algebra of the Legendrian top attaching spheres of a plumbing of $T^\ast S^n$ for $n\geq 3$, and show that it is quasi-isomorphic to the Ginzburg dg-algebra.
+Moreover in \cref{sec:plumbing} we compute the Chekanov--Eliashberg dg-algebra of the Legendrian top attaching spheres of a plumbing of $T^\ast S^n$ for $n\geq 3$, and show that it is quasi-isomorphic to the Ginzburg dg-algebra. \addtocontents{toc}{ }